rayzhudev/html-graveyard/README.md

 ## How to Use

+### Desktop

-1. Click and drag anywhere on the green hills to create a tombstone
+1. Click and drag anywhere on the green hills to create a custom-sized tombstone
 2. Click on any tombstone to add an inscription
 3. All tombstones and inscriptions are saved automatically

+### Mobile

+1. **Double-tap** anywhere on the green hills to create a standard-sized tombstone
+2. Or drag with your finger to create a custom-sized tombstone
+3. Tap on any tombstone to add an inscription
+4. All tombstones and inscriptions are saved automatically